-The wood cabinetry should be cared for with furniture polish to sustain the natural beauty and luster of the wood.
-This procedure will also keep the cabinetry looking new, prevent the wood from drying, and reduce chances of accidental staining or aging.

-Use area rugs and floor mats by the entrance door to trap dirt.

-Use soap and water to clean the flooring, begin by vacuuming the floor to remove loose dust and dirt.
-Then, damp mop the floor with a cleaning solution consisting of any standard cleaning solution.
+- The should be cared for furniture polish to wood cabinetry with sustain the natural beauty and luster of the wood.
+This procedure will also keep the cabinetry looking new, preventthe wood from accidental drying, and reduce chances of stainingor aging. - Use area rugs and floor mats by the entrance door to trap dirt. - Use soap and water to clean the flooring, begin by vacuuming the floor to remove loose dust and dirt.
+Then, damp mop the floor with а cleaning solution consisting of any standard cleaning solution.
 The mop should be damp, but not dripping.
+Feel free to use soap-based cleaners, scouring powders, steel wool, abrasive cleaners, wax, or polish on the ceramicfloor as this floor is impervious to these cleaning agents. - То remove stubborn spots like shoe polish, oil, tar, markers, scuffs, and the like. use а household solvent or nail-polish remover on those spots then wipe those treated areas with а damp cloth. - To remove chocolate, grease, juice, or wine, use warm water and any off-the-shelf abrasive cleaner. - То remove candle wax chewing gum, carefully scrape off when or the material has hardened.
+For further tips, please see the manufacturer's information sheet in your Tiffin Motorhomes Owners Information Package.